New York Knicks great Willis Reed dies at 80 - Local News 8

 “Willis Reed was the ultimate team player and consummate leader,” NBA Commissioner Adam Silver said Tuesday.
 “My earliest and fondest memories of NBA basketball are of watching Willis, who embodied the winning spirit that defined the New York Knicks’ championship teams in the early 1970s.

-“We send our deepest condolences to Willis’ wife, Gail, his family and his many friends and fans,” Silver said.
+Silver shared condolences to Reed’s wife, Gale, his family and his many friends and fans.

 Reed, born on June 25, 1942, once described Hico, Louisiana, where he was born, to Pro Basketball Illustrated as a place so small that “They don’t even have a population.”

-Note: Correction: A previous version of this story misspelled Gale Reed’s first name.